 It is very difficult to tell the difference between the male and female.
-During the courtship period the male demonstrates some color changes.
+During the courtship period, the male demonstrates some color changes.
 Tangs are egg scatterers and group spawners.
-On the reefs, spawning is tied to the lunar cycle, but as far a breeding in captivity, not much has been published.
+On the reefs, spawning is tied to the lunar cycle, but as far as breeding in captivity, not much has been published.
 I personally have high hopes that the Kole tang will be available as a captive-bred species, now that there have been significant breakthroughs with rearing the yellow tang (another Hawaii native).

 Some common problems

 Sometimes it is susceptible to nutritional disorders which may cause color loss or lateral line erosion.
-Be extremely cautious and careful if you intend to use activated carbon for chemical filtration while keeping the Kole tang or any other tang or surgeonfish, for that matter, since use of activated carbon is associated with head and lateral line disease (HLLE), as was published in CORAL magazine.
+Be extremely cautious and careful if you intend to use activated carbon for chemical filtration while keeping the Kole tang or any other tang or surgeonfish, for that matter, since the use of activated carbon is associated with head and lateral line disease (HLLE), as was published in CORAL magazine.

 Proper diet and quarantine are also recommended.

 Here are a few other recent articles about other saltwater fish:

 Check out this video, for more information about the Kole tang